Mastering the 2-Second Quilter's Knot

 Also, make sure your thread is not twisted when you come to tie a new knot as this can make it wind up on itself and be prone to tangling as you slide the loops along the thread.
 I like to run the length of my thread between my fingers to untwist any extra tension that might have developed before tying a new knot.

-I hope this little tip has been useful.
-Let me know in the comments below if this little knot is new to you, or you’ve been tying this forever!
+I hope this little tip for tying a quilter's knot has been useful.
+Let me know in the comments below if this little knot is new to you, or you’ve been tying this know for sewing forever!

 As always, happy sewing!